 Where appropriate, we use encryption or other security measures which we deem suitable to protect your information.
 We also review our security procedures periodically and will consider relevant new technologies and updated methods.
 But, despite our reasonable efforts, no security measure can ever be perfect or impenetrable.

-If you would like more details or are concerned about any particular issue, please contact us (see ‘How to contact us’ for details).
+If you would like more details or are concerned about any particular issue, please contact us (see later section ‘How to contact us’ for details).

 - Five years for investment business;